-Kundo always answers questions about compliance to this document promptly through our normal support channels.
+Kundo always answers questions about compliance through our normal support channels.
 This does not incur any cost for the customer.

-A customer can ask for logs pertaining to their own use in the system given that the customer covers that cost and that Kundo agrees.
+A customer can ask for logs pertaining to their own use in the system given that the customer covers the eventual cost and that Kundo agrees.

 Customers have the right to let a third party perform an external security review of Kundo's systems.
 Before this is done the customer should notify Kundo about the extent of the review.
-If a customer performs a security review of Kundo's systems.
 The customer owns the result of the security review, but Kundo reserves the right to read the findings in order to improve the security for all our customers.